nschrader/legendary-octo-sniffle/README.md

+# Requirements
+* Java 14
+* `./gradlew` will download Gradle and all other dependencies

 # Build

 There are several possibilities to build this project, depending on how you want to distribute and execute the application later.